-In Australia, the pharmacy profession is regulated by the Pharmacy Board of Australia (PharmBA) under the National Registration and Accreditation Scheme (NRAS), which came into effect on 1 July 2010 through the passage of nationally consistent legislation by the governments of the six Australian states, the Northern Territory and the Australian Capital Territory.
+In Australia, the pharmacy profession is regulated by the Pharmacy Board of Australia (PharmBA) under the National Registration and Accreditation Scheme (NRAS).

 Under NRAS, the Australian Pharmacy Council (APC) has been appointed as the independent accreditation authority for pharmacy in Australia.
-The accreditation functions of the APC are undertaken by the APC Accreditation Committee (AC) under delegation from the APC Board and include accreditation of pharmacy degree and intern training programs, and continuing professional development (CPD) accrediting organisations.
+The accreditation functions of the APC are undertaken by the APC Accreditation Committee (AC) under delegation from the APC Board and include accreditation of pharmacy degree and intern training programs and continuing professional development (CPD) accrediting organisations.